CMU-SAFARI/SparseP/README.md

 <i>SparseP</i> software package is a collection of efficient Sparse Matrix Vector Multiplication (SpMV) kernels for real-world Processing-In-Memory (PIM) architectures. <i>SparseP</i> is written in C programming language and provides 25 SpMV kernels. <i>SparseP</i> can be useful to developers of solver libraries and of scientific applications to attain high performance and energy efficiency of the SpMV kernel on real-world PIM architectures, and to software, architecture and system researchers to improve multiple aspects of future PIM hardware and software.

 <i>SparseP</i> is developed to evaluate, analyze, and characterize the first publicly-available real-world PIM architecture, the [UPMEM](https://www.upmem.com/) PIM architecture.
 The UPMEM PIM architecture is a near-bank PIM architecture that supports several PIM-enabled memory chips connected to a host CPU via memory channels.
 Each memory chip comprises multiple general-purpose in-order cores, called DRAM Processing Units (DPUs), each of them is tightly coupled with a DRAM bank.
+For a thorough characterization analysis of the UPMEM PIM architecture, please see our [CUT'21](https://people.inf.ethz.ch/omutlu/pub/Benchmarking-Memory-Centric-Computing-Systems_cut21.pdf) and [arXiv'21](https://arxiv.org/pdf/2105.03814.pdf) papers, and check out the [PrIM benchmark suite](https://github.com/CMU-SAFARI/prim-benchmarks), a collection of diverse workloads to characterize real-world PIM architectures.

 <i>SparseP</i> efficiently maps the SpMV execution kernel on near-bank PIM systems and supports:
 * a wide range of data types: